How to beat JetBlue fees

 Traveler move: If you know you will check, lock it in before the final 24 hours and compare the total against the next-best airline.

-JetBlue often packages restrictions more gently than an ultra-low-cost carrier, but the economics still punish the traveler who expects a normal trip from the cheapest fare.
+JetBlue often packages restrictions more gently than an ultra-low-cost carrier, but the economics still get expensive when the cheapest fare is expected to behave like a normal fare.

 Traveler move: Read Blue Basic as an optimization problem, not a default recommendation.